Contact Us Today (424) 372-3112

 Breathalyzer Exam

-One of the primary factors taken into consideration in order to decide guilt by a prosecutor and jury is your breath test results at the time of arrest.
-A common method used by police to determine your blood alcohol concentration is performing a breathalyzer exam.
+One of the primary factors a prosecutor and jury consider when deciding guilt is your breath test results at the time of arrest.
+A breathalyzer exam is a common method used by police to determine your blood alcohol concentration.

 How to Challenge the Results of a Breathalyzer